Crossbell-Box/xLog-mobile/README.md

 - [ ] Integrate data fetching with the feed list and post detail views
     - [ ] Display the fetched blog posts in the feed list view
     - [ ] Display the fetched post details in the post detail view

-### 3. User Interface and User Experience

-- [ ] Design and implement a clean and modern user interface for the feed list and post detail views
-- [ ] Ensure the application is responsive and works well on various devices and screen sizes
-- [ ] Implement smooth transitions and animations for enhanced user experience
-- [ ] Ensure accessibility features are considered and implemented where applicable

-### 4. Performance and Optimization

-- [ ] Optimize data fetching and caching for improved performance
-- [ ] Implement lazy loading and pagination for the feed list view to handle large amounts of data
-- [ ] Optimize the webview for improved performance and reduced time to first paint. [(issue)](https://github.com/Crossbell-Box/xLog-mobile/issues/12)

-### 5. Documentation and Tutorials

-- [ ] Create comprehensive user documentation, including usage instructions and troubleshooting tips
-- [ ] Create a demo video or animated GIF showcasing the application's features and functionality

-### 6. Community Engagement and Support

-- [ ] Set up community channels for discussion and support (Discord)

 ## Development
 ### Prerequisites